LupaLupa10/lupalupa10.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I use this space to share my thoughts, learn from tutorials, and explore new ideas.
-My goal is to create something original while leveraging LLMs to speed up coding and experimentation.
+I use this space to share my thoughts, learn through tutorials, and explore new ideas.
+My main goal is to create and release meaningful apps, open-source projects, and creative tools that showcase my ideas—while also developing deep expertise along the way.